 Wherever your property is, you are likely to face some sort of council tax, stamp duty and capital gains tax charges.
 Those with UK property may have felt the burden of recent tax increases on residential properties.

 Consider all the assets you already own, including the house you live in, to determine the best approach for you.
-There may be legitimate opportunities available in your country of residence that offer much better tax advantages and returns than property.
+There may be compliant opportunities available in your country of residence that offer much better tax advantages and returns than property.
 Ultimately, you should aim for a balanced portfolio that will suit your unique aims and circumstances, today and tomorrow.

 Blevins Franks has decades of experience providing investment advice and portfolio management.
 We start by getting to know your circumstances, objectives and risk tolerance, then choose the right blend of investment assets and managers to create a well-diversified portfolio that matches your needs and profile.